AACN Announces Election Results

 For Immediate Release

-“On behalf of AACN’s member deans, faculty, and students, I am pleased to welcome these new and returning members to the Board and Nominating Committee who will help take the organization to new heights,” said AACN President Jane Kirschling, PhD, RN, FAAN.
-“As the national voice for baccalaureate and graduate nursing education, AACN is at the forefront of transforming how nurses are educated and how patient care is delivered.
-This critical work can only be achieved through the collective efforts of leaders like these who are committed to realizing AACN’s mission and goals.”
+"On behalf of AACN's member deans, faculty, and students, I am pleased to welcome these new and returning members to the Board and Nominating Committee who are committed to helping shape the future of academic nursing," said AACN Board Chair Juliann Sebastian, PhD, RN, FAAN.
+"As the national voice for baccalaureate and graduate nursing education, AACN serves as the catalyst for excellence and innovation in nursing education, research, and practice.
+I applaud all those elected to advance AACN's agenda at the highest level since this work requires strong leadership and a collaborative approach to improving health and health care."

-Those elected to the AACN Board and Nominating Committee will begin their terms of service following the business meeting at AACN’s Spring Annual Meeting on Monday, March 24, 2014.
+Those elected to the AACN Board of Directors and Nominating Committee will begin their terms of service following the business meeting at AACN's Spring Annual Meeting on Monday, March 20, 2017.
 New and re-elected Board members include:

-The American Association of Colleges of Nursing (AACN) is the national voice for university and four-year college education programs in nursing.
-Representing more than 740 member schools of nursing at public and private institutions nationwide, AACN's educational, research, governmental advocacy, data collection, publications, and other programs work to establish quality standards for bachelor's- and graduate-degree nursing education, assist deans and directors to implement those standards, influence the nursing profession to improve health care, and promote public support of baccalaureate and graduate nursing education, research, and practice. www.aacn.nche.edu
+The American Association of Colleges of Nursing (AACN) is the national voice for university and four-year-college education programs in nursing.
+Representing 800 member schools of nursing at public and private institutions nationwide, AACN's educational, research, governmental advocacy, data collection, publications, and other programs work to establish quality standards for bachelor's and graduate-degree nursing education, assist deans and directors to implement those standards, influence the nursing profession to improve health care, and promote public support of baccalaureate and graduate nursing education, research, and practice.
+Web site: www.aacn.nche.edu.

 202-463-6930, ext.
 231